About Us

 Employment Opportunities

 Shelter Support Staff: Join our great team to provide shelter and support to those experiencing homelessness in our community.
-Both full-time and part-time positions are available.
-Interested applicants are encouraged to apply through indeed.
+Full-time and part-time positions are available for 2nd shift.
+Interested applicants are encouraged to send a cover letter and resume to roxanne.carelli@bcchvt.org.

 FAQ